JonaWe/german-starter-website/README.md

 - [ ] show overall rust stats.
 If not public show demo graphs blured like vercel
 - [ ] Add image to discord annoumce.
 Default grab first url from text.
 - [ ] show player log with nice design like github ink name changes, kills, deaths, pve deaths.
+- [ ] Calculate skill value or levle for player based of stats